 Zoom app users tend to be relatively young.
 Half of the users of the Zoom Cloud Meetings app for iPhone & iPad are under 35 years old.

 Here’s an age breakdown of the Zoom app user base on iOS:

 |Age group||Share of users|

-That’s it for my list of Zoom user statistics.
+That’s it for our list of Zoom user statistics.

 Do you think Zoom will keep its relevance once the pandemic is over?

 Was there anything you read in the roundup that surprised you?
 Or anything extra you’d like to see included?

 Give me a heads up in the comments section.